Fate of localization features in a one-dimensional non-Hermitian flat-band lattice with quasiperiodic modulations: Localization features

-The state's amplitudes reside on the $c$ sites.
-According to Eq.(\ref{eq15}), an extended state exists under PBCs and a non-Hermitian skin state under OBCs at the energy $E=K$, independent of the modulation strength $\lambda$.
-Hence, if the system admits a mobility edge curve, it will diverge $\lambda_c(E_c=K)=\infty$, yielding a singularity.
+is a function of the two on-site energies of the diamond lattice $\epsilon_n^{a,b}$ and depends on the on-site energy $K$ of the $c$-chain.
+Notice that regardless of the other system parameters, at the energy $E=K$ for $\theta=0$, we have $p_n=f_n=0$ and $c_n=e^{h}c_{n+1}$, where the state's amplitudes reside on the $c$ sites.
+Hence, an extended state exists under PBCs and a non-Hermitian skin state can be observed under OBCs at the energy $E=K$, independent of the modulation strength $\lambda$.